dougrathbone/time-sherpa/docs/project-guide.md

 ## 2. Technical Specifications

+* Single application that can be run by a single node instance. this means the client app and the server side app should reside under a shared basedpath.

 ### 2.1.
 Frontend
 * **Language:** TypeScript
 * **Framework:** React (or a similar modern framework like Vue.js or Svelte, with a preference for React)